chris-short/devopsish.com/content/post/076/index.md

 ## Process

-[Not So Pretty: What You Need to Know About E-Fail and the PGP Flaw](https://www.eff.org/deeplinks/2018/05/not-so-pretty-what-you-need-know-about-e-fail-and-pgp-flaw-0): "Don’t panic!
+[Not So Pretty: What You Need to Know About E-Fail and the PGP Flaw](https://www.eff.org/deeplinks/2018/05/not-so-pretty-what-you-need-know-about-e-fail-and-pgp-flaw-0): "Don't panic!
 But you should stop using PGP for encrypted email and switch to a different secure communications method for now."

 [The DevOps Security Checklist](https://www.sqreen.io/checklists/devops-security-checklist.html): "This security checklist aims to give DevOps professionals a list of DevOps security best practices they can follow to implement DevSecOps."